genomicsclass/leanpub/manuscript/populations_and_samples.md

 ---

 ## Populations, Samples and Estimates

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/populations_and_samples.Rmd).

 Now that we have introduced the idea of a random variable, a null distribution, and a p-value, we are ready to describe the mathematical theory that permits us to compute p-values in practice.
 We will also learn about confidence intervals and power calculations.

 #### Population parameters

 A first step in statistical inference is to understand what population you are interested in.
-In the mouse weight example, we have two populations: female mice on control diets and female mice on high fat diets, with weight being the outcome of interest.
+In the mouse weight example, we have two
+populations: female mice on control diets and female mice on high fat diets, with weight being the outcome of interest.
 We consider this population to be fixed, and the randomness comes from the sampling.
 One reason we have been using this dataset as an example is because we happen to have the weights of all the mice of this type.
-Here we download and read-in this dataset:
+Here we download and read in this dataset:

 ```r